AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 </div>

 ## Methods

 <span style="color:green">
-{The Fall 2017 subteam built a flow cell reactor comprised of two clear acrylic blocks that were separated by a specially shaped layer of silicone, creating a channel **[0.5 mm deep]**.
+The Fall 2017 subteam built a flow cell reactor comprised of two clear acrylic blocks that were separated by a specially shaped layer of silicone, creating a channel **[0.5 mm deep]**.
 A **[0.3 mm diameter]** wire restricted flow, resulting in a **[0.2 mm]** vertical channel for particles to flow through.
 The camera recorded what occurred at this constriction.
-In order to record a higher quality video to analyze flow and deposition, the subteam used red dye instead of clay to create flocs.}
+In order to record a higher quality video to analyze flow and deposition, the subteam used red dye instead of clay to create flocs.

-{{Since the filter’s sand grains are 0.6 mm in diameter:} due to the geometry of large quantities of sand particles, each constriction should result from a channel **[0.5 mm in diameter and in depth]** and a flow restriction **[of radius 0.3 mm]**.
-The subteam must determine the most effective and efficient way to implement these parameters.}
+Since the filter’s sand grains are 0.6 mm in diameter: due to the geometry of large quantities of sand particles, each constriction should result from a channel **[0.5 mm in diameter and in depth]** and a flow restriction **[of radius 0.3 mm]**.
+The subteam must determine the most effective and efficient way to implement these parameters.

 </span>

 To observe the floc-sand interactions at a constriction, a flow cell was developed to model the microscale occurrence.
 The flow cell had clear acrylic walls to allow for video recordings of the constriction.
 Analysis of the footage allows evaluation of the hypothesis.

-The system was set up in such a way that flocs would be developed in the flocculator preceding the flow cell; the floc behavior would then be recorded by a close-up camera set at the constriction of the flow cell.
+The system was set up so flocs would develop in the flocculator preceding the flow cell; a close-up camera would then record floc behavior at the flow cell's constriction.
 These experiments were run for durations up to an hour to observe the short term and long term events at the constriction.

-In the past, the constriction was modeled through a 0.5 mm space created by a water-tight silicon spacer between the acrylic pieces where a 0.3 mm diameter wire created a 0.2 mm constriction between the acrylic walls of the cell.
-Though the flocs have historically been made of coagulant (PACl) and clay, the Filter Constrictions subteam recently chose to switch out the clay for red dye #40.
-This increased floc visibility, attributed to color contrast in the video footage.
+In the past, the **sand filter's** constriction was modeled through a 0.5 mm space created by a water-tight silicon spacer between the acrylic pieces, where a 0.3 mm diameter wire created a 0.2 mm constriction between the acrylic walls of the cell. **Though the flocs have historically been made of coagulant (PACl) and clay, the 2017 Filter Constrictions subteam chose to switch out the clay for red dye #40.
+This increased floc visibility, attributed to color contrast in the video footage.**

 #### Experimental Apparatus Schematic

-This semester's team made changes to the system, shown in the system schematic of Figure 3.
-The system was developed to recreated the portion of the filtration plant where the water is filtered by layers of sand known as the Stacked Rapid Sand Filter (StaRS).
-As shown in the figure, the actual system apparatus allowed water to flow from the inlet, create flocs with the addition of dye and coagulant (known as polyaluminum chloride - PACl), enter the flow cell and deposit into the waste line.
+This semester's team made changes to the system highlighted in the system schematic of Figure 3.
+The system was developed to recreate the portion of the filtration plant where the water is filtered by layers of sand in the StaRS filter.
+As shown in **the figure**, the actual system apparatus allowed water to flow from the inlet, create flocs with the addition of dye and coagulant (known as polyaluminum chloride - PACl), enter the flow cell and deposit into the waste line.
 Tap water flowed in from the inlet line which was controlled by the first peristaltic pump.
 The water then entered the flow accumulator which inhibited the pulsations previously observed in the flow cell later down the line.
-Coagulant and dye were added by peristaltic pumps and this mixture entered the flocculator of which the G-Theta value had been calculated to create flocs of the desired size.
+Coagulant and dye were added by peristaltic pumps and this mixture entered the flocculator of which the length had been calculated to create flocs of the desired size.
 The dye was meant to mimic the dirt particles often found in the dirty water coming into the plant.
 Then the flocs entered a branched tubing system where most of the water was directed away from the flow cell to prevent high velocities in the flow cell which had a very small volume capacity.
 Then, the water from both the flow cell and the branched segment were pushed into the waste line.
 Videos and images of the flow cell were taken with a FlyCap camera which was mounted right next to the flow cell.

  The new schematic highlights the importance of the head loss tubing to the apparatus.
 The difference in the height ($\Delta H$) of the head loss tubing and the red waste line in lab dictated the flow rate through the flow cell due to the pressure differences both sides of the flow cell.